ilsani/ilsani.github.io/_posts/2017-08-13-does-this-decryptor-really-decrypts-my-files.md

 ## The Armageddon Day

-The week started as usual.
-Monday morning became more interesting very quickly.
+The week started as usual, but Monday morning became more interesting very quickly.
 One of my work contact wrote me that one of his Clients has found strange files into one of his server and some documents were corrupted.
 Just after a brief description it was clear that the server has been compromised by a ransomware.<br />

 I think that in this case the first questions are: **DID I BACKUP MY DATA?** and **WHERE ARE MY BACKUP?**<br />